 Thus, as I saw this occurring with people around me, my thoughts went to the concept of POSITIVE SELFISHNESS because tough times are EXACTLY when we most need to be using self kindness and love to maintain our own energy, health, and positive mindset so we can be the BEST version of US.

 What acts of positive selfishness have you been doing during this stressful time?
+You need to make sure you are protecting your peace of mind, especially during difficult times!

 Make a list of 10 acts of positive selfishness you can use to refresh, renew, and re-energize for your own health and those you love.